dtcenter/MET/.github/ISSUE_TEMPLATE/task.md

 ---
-name: New featue request
+name: Task
-about: Make it do something new
+about: Improve something that it's currently doing
 title: ''
-labels: 'type: new feature'
+labels: 'type: task'
 assignees: ''

 ---

 *Replace italics below with details for this issue.*

-## Describe the New Feature ##
+## Describe the Enhancement ##
-*Provide a description of the requested software enhancement here.*
+*Provide a description of the task here.*

-### Acceptance Testing ###
-*List input data types and sources.*
-*Describe tests required for new functionality.*

 ### Time Estimate ###
 *Estimate the amount of work required here.*